• Follow Us on Social Media

 Visitation (also known as Parenting Time)

-The right of a parent who does not have 2/3 parenting time to see his or her child.
+The right of a parent without primary custody to see their child.

 Writ of Execution